sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Go back into the rules instruction after no more than 10 minutes.
  * Play Sarukkan's Chamber *honestly*.
 Set the stakes the same as you would when you play a campaign
+ * If any PvP happens, remember to use the PvP rules

 The players should now understand how the Deckahedron works with character stats to produce results that affect the narrative.